 The Naming System

-The normal amount of colors the average trichromatic human can see on a standard digital screen is about 16 million unique colors.
-However, impossible color combinations introduce 8 million times more colors to our vision.
-The result is approximately 140 trillion uniquely identifyable color experiences which allow for an incredible amount of visual detail if implemented properly into our vision.
+The normal amount of colors a normal trichromat can see on a standard digital RGB screen is about 16 million unique colors.
+However, impossible binocular color combinations introduce 8 million times more colors to our color vision.
+The result is approximately 280+ trillion novel color experiences in trained viewers which allow for an incredible amount of visual detail if implemented properly into color vision.
 All of these new colors need distinct names so that we can refer to and share them.
 Only when we can name a specific color we can communicate it to other people.

-In the following I have created a naming system for all impossible colors that are combinations of primary, secondary, tertiary and quaternary basic colors.
-The naming system works by splitting every basic color name into two parts, a prefix and a suffix.
-These prefixes and suffixes can be combined to form the name for any impossible color.
-While this naming system is understandably unimaginative — I could easily give each new color an entirely new name — it allows for the easy comprehension and recognition of any impossible color's basic compound colors.
-That way you don't have to learn 576 entirely new color names.
-Because most of the chosen representative basic color names should already be familiar with you, you can construct and deconstruct any impossible color if you know its basic colors' prefixes and suffixes.
+In the following I have created a naming system for all impossible trichromatic colors that are combinations of primary, secondary, tertiary and quaternary trichromatic colors.
+The naming system works by splitting every trichromatic color name into two parts, a prefix and a suffix.
+These prefixes and suffixes can be combined to form the name for any impossible trichromatic color combination.
+While this naming system is understandably unimaginative—I could easily give each new color an entirely new name—it allows for the easy comprehension and recognition of any impossible color's trichromatic color composition.
+This way you don't have to learn 576 entirely new color names.
+Because most of the chosen representative trichromatic color names should already be familiar with you, you can construct and deconstruct any impossible color if you know its basic trichromatic color prefixes and suffixes.

 The Impossible Color Names Chart